 The bill amends section 15.1-21-02.2 of the North Dakota Century Code, which outlines the minimum requirements for high school graduation.
 It maintains the requirement of twenty-two units of coursework but introduces new provisions.
 Notably, it adds a requirement for one unit of computer science or cybersecurity, which can be fulfilled through various subdivisions.
-Additionally, the bill allows for the waiver of this computer science requirement if a student has completed an approved computer science and cybersecurity integration plan.
+Additionally, the bill allows for the waiver of this computer science requirement if a student completes an approved computer science and cybersecurity integration plan.

 Statutes affected: